College of Liberal Arts & Social Sciences > Academics > History > Student Resources > Advising FAQ > History Major and Minor

 in their junior or senior year bearing in mind that the sequences are reliably

 offered only in Autumn-Winter and Winter-Spring.
+HST 299 is a prerequisite for HST 390.

 The College of Liberal Arts and Social Science defines an Independent Study course as one “taken with faculty supervision for knowledge enhancement beyond the courses offered in a particular area of interest.
 In rare cases, when scheduling or other conflicts exist, a regular course may be taken as an Independent Study.”
 Students may approach a faculty member about doing an Independent Study.
 If the instructor agrees, the student must next submit an Independent Study application.
 Only upon College approval will the Independent Study go forward.